 REACH Tickets are a way to officially recognize students who demonstrate positive behavior.
 Any staff member may award a REACH ticket any time a student exemplifies one of our REACH norms by showing kindness, honesty, responsibility, courage, empathy, or cooperation.
-At the end of the day, students submit their REACH Tickets to their Connections teacher who keeps track of the daily and weekly totals.
-Students who receive REACH Tickets may earn individual rewards within their Connections groups.
-Every two weeks, each form will count their collective REACH Tickets.
+Many REACH tickets are given out daily.
+At the end of the day, lower school students submit their REACH Tickets to their Connections teacher who keeps track of the daily and weekly totals or upper school students place them directly in their grade-level bucket.
+At different intervals, depending upon goals, each grade-level will count their collective REACH Tickets.
 Forms that earn a sufficient number of REACH Tickets will be eligible for certain rewards.
+Individuals who win a drawing may earn smaller prizes from grade-level prize boxes.